jedevc/afnom-missing-semester/_2023/lec8_virtualization.md

 - The supervisor runs in "ring 0" or "el1" or whatever your architecture says.
 - The supervisor configures interrupts, that will wait for some trigger to happen (like "some time has passed").
-- The supervisor drops priviledges down to the application level "ring 3" or "el0" (yes, depending on architecture, this number is completely arbitrary and can go in either direction, have fuuuun).
+- The supervisor drops privileges down to the application level "ring 3" or "el0" (yes, depending on architecture, this number is completely arbitrary and can go in either direction, have fuuuun).
 - The supervisor maps memory, etc, and then transfers control to the